What is Dementia?

 Alzheimer’s Disease

 There are many causes of dementia, and Alzheimer’s disease is the most common by far in the United States and many other countries.
-Alzheimer’s disease can be suspected clinically, and certain brain scans can almost make the diagnosis a certainty.
+Alzheimer’s disease can be suspected clinically, and certain brain scans and other tools can almost make the diagnosis a certainty.
 However, Alzheimer’s disease is ultimately diagnosed by microscopic examination of brain tissue after death.
-The typical “plaques” and “tangles” of Alzheimer’s disease, which represent damage outside and inside brain cells, make the diagnosis clear.
+There are hallmark biological signs called plaques and tangles in Alzheimer’s disease, which represent damage outside and inside brain cells and make the diagnosis clear.
 After Alzheimer’s disease, the next most common dementias are vascular dementia and dementia with Lewy bodies.

 Vascular Dementia

 Vascular dementia develops when the brain is deprived of oxygen and nutrients by disease of either large or small blood vessels.
-It can look different from Alzheimer’s disease because failure of large blood vessels may result in strokes, which cause neurological symptoms that are found with destruction of specialized brain areas.
-Problems with mental slowness and recall along with difficulties affecting language, walking, or urination, for example, may suggest a vascular cause of memory problems.
-The memory problems themselves are different in vascular dementia because they represent a problem in retrieving information that has been stored in the brain.
-In Alzheimer’s disease, the actual storage does not work properly so reminders are less helpful than for a person with vascular dementia.
+It can look different from Alzheimer’s disease because the failure of large blood vessels may result in strokes, which cause symptoms that are found with the destruction of specialized brain areas.
+Problems with mental slowness and recall, along with difficulties affecting language, walking, or urination, may suggest a vascular cause of memory problems.
+The memory problems themselves are different in vascular dementia because they represent slowed retrieval of information, rather than memory loss.

 Dementia with Lewy Bodies

-Dementia with Lewy bodies looks like a combination of some features of both Alzheimer’s disease and Parkinson’s disease.
-The cognitive problems begin before or shortly after the muscle symptoms.
-A person with Lewy body dementia has more emotional and cognitive ups and downs, more falls, more sleep problems, and more visual hallucinations than someone with Alzheimer’s disease.
+Dementia with Lewy bodies looks like a combination of some features of Alzheimer’s disease and Parkinson’s disease.
+Cognitive problems begin before or shortly after the motor symptoms.
+A person with Lewy body dementia has more emotional and cognitive ups and downs, and more falls, sleep problems, and visual hallucinations than someone with Alzheimer’s disease.

 Frontotemporal Lobar Dementia

-Less common, but still important to distinguish, is frontotemporal lobar dementia (FTLD).
+Less common but still important to distinguish is frontotemporal dementia (FTD).
 Diagnosis of this dementia can be confusing because sometimes it appears with changes in language or changes in behavior.
 These changes, which can be very obvious, can hide a simultaneous memory problem.

-Sometimes FTLD is mistaken for depression, mania, personality disorder, or a substance abuse problem because of the behavioral disturbances.
-Treatment for FTLD is in some ways different from treatment of Alzheimer’s disease, another reason for distinguishing these from each other.
+Sometimes, FTD is mistaken for depression, mania, personality disorder, or a substance abuse problem because of behavioral disturbances.
+Treatment for FTD is in some ways different from treatment of Alzheimer’s disease, another reason for distinguishing these from each other.

 Other Causes of Dementia

-There are many other causes of dementia including infections like HIV, prion disease such as Creutzfeldt-Jakob disease, head trauma, Parkinson’s disease, Huntington’s disease, and others.
-There are also some dementia-like conditions that are treatable or even reversible, including some sleep disorders, some hormonal diseases, depression, and having a bad reaction to medications.
+There are many other causes of dementia, including infections like HIV, prion diseases such as Creutzfeldt-Jakob disease, head trauma, Parkinson’s disease, Huntington’s disease, and others.
+Some dementia-like conditions are treatable or even reversible, including some sleep disorders, some hormonal diseases, depression, and having a bad reaction to medications

 Diagnosis